-"It is clear from these decisions that an investigation of a possible violation of Postal laws and regulations by the Inspection Service is not in any way an acceptable substitute for the immediate supervisor's own

-"To a Postal Inspector, an employee with thirty years service and a dozen superior performance awards who steals a 22¢ stamp is simply a thief who has misappropriated Postal property." inquiry into the equities of the case.
-To a Postal Inspector, an employee with thirty years service and a dozen superior performance awards who steals a 22φ stamp is simply a thief who has misappropriated Postal property.
+"It is clear from these decisions that an investigation of a possible violation of Postal laws and regulations by the Inspection Service is not in any way an acceptable substitute for the immediate supervisor's own inquiry into the equities of the case.
+To a Postal Inspector, an employee with thirty years service and a dozen superior performance awards who steals a 22¢ stamp is simply a thief who has misappropriated Postal property.
 It is entirely proper for the Inspector to look at it this way.
 But the supervisor, in deciding whether to take corrective disciplinary action, must consider not only the offense but also all mitigating and extenuating circumstances and the likelihood that the employee can be rehabilitated into a productive and trustworthy member of the Postal team.
-It may be true that some supervisors lack the experience and mature judgment to reach a just and fair decision as to what should be done, but this fact does not mean that the supervisor may abdicate his or her own responsibility and pass the buck to the Inspection Service."42
+It may be true that some supervisors lack the experience and mature judgment to reach a just and fair decision as to what should be done, but this fact does not mean that the supervisor may abdicate his or her own responsibility and pass the buck to the Inspection Service."